Obi-Wan Kenobi’s “little friend”

 I was appalled.
 “If they have such a long history together,” I asked no one in particular, “why the heck doesn’t Obi-Wan recognize Artoo when the droid arrives on Tatooine in Episode IV?”
 (To quote the Car Talk guys, “Bo-o-o-o-gus!”)

 Turns out I was wrong about this.
 The simple answer: he does.

 Imagine it from Obi-Wan’s perspective.
 He’s been in exile on Tatooine for years, hiding from the Empire and keeping watch over young Skywalker, acting as Luke’s mostly unseen guardian and protector.
 Some day, he hopes, the Rebel Alliance will gain enough strength for the remaining Jedi to resurface, join the fight and, with any luck, defeat the Empire.
 Until that time, he’s going to lay low.

 Then one day, he hears a ruckus: a landspeeder roaring through the Jundland Wastes, and Tusken Raiders coming after it to attack the driver and loot the speeder.
 Obi-Wan might already be on his toes, if he spotted the unlikely sight of a space battle just beyond Tatooine’s atmosphere a day or two before.
 He arrives on the scene to find his unwitting protégé—and his longtime comrade, companion, and fellow Hero of the Clone Wars, Artoo Detoo.

 What’s Obi-Wan to do?
 Right away he knows the cat’s out of the bag, but he doesn’t yet know just how far out it is.
-He doesn’t know if Luke knows anything more than his uncle’s lies, and he certainly doesn’t know (though probably suspects) why Artoo is there.
+He doesn’t know if Luke knows anything more than Uncle Owen’s lies, and he certainly doesn’t know (though probably suspects) why Artoo is there.

 So he plays it cool.